What It Means To Be Neurotic & The Contributing Factors

 By: Ashley Brown

 Medically Reviewed By: Kay Adkins, LPC

-There is a negative connotation to being labeled neurotic.
-However, more of the population experiencesneurotic symptoms than you may think.
-In fact, a high percentage of people throughout the world have mild to moderate neuroticism, although because doctors no longer diagnose it as a discrete condition, accurate statistics on neuroticism are hard to find.
-Keep reading to learn more about neuroticism and its contributing factors.
+More of the population experience neurotic symptoms than you may think.
+A large percentage of people worldwide have mild to moderate neuroticism, although because doctors no longer diagnose it as a discrete condition, accurate statistics on neuroticism are hard to find.
+Please keep reading to learn more about neuroticism and its contributing factors.